-• The definition of in-scope and out-of-scope use cases is clear, and the output of 1-in-2 year return period riverine flooding is easily interpretable.

-- The constraint that flooding will occur only during the monsoon season (June -September) should be reviewed. - The framework should make clear that the two river basins are hydrologically distinct.
+- The definition of in-scope and out-of-scope use cases is clear, and the output of 1-in-10 year return period riverine flooding is easily interpretable. - The constraint that flooding will occur only during the monsoon season (June September) should be reviewed.